 The Way of Energy and the Future of Performance Enhancement

-For instance, training in the Eastern energy arts can increase an athlete's ability to release effortless power, improve their efficiency and economy of motion, develop their mental intent (winner's mindset), create a more stable core region and enhance relaxation of their “body-mind”.
-They will also learn how to generate ground-strength (peng) in order to use gravitational force in the golf swing, tennis serve, 100m sprint, dive, half-pipe routine and so on and learn to move from their body's natural fulcrum or centre of gravity (t'an tien), thus developing unity of motion and increasing their natural force.
+For instance, training in the Eastern energy arts can increase an athlete's ability to release effortless power, improve their efficiency and economy of motion, develop their mental intent (winner's mindset), create a more stable core region and enhance the relaxation of their “body-mind”.
+They will also learn how to generate ground-strength (peng) to use gravitational force in the golf swing, tennis serve, 100m sprint, dive, half-pipe routine and so on and learn to move from their body's natural fulcrum or centre of gravity (t'an tien), thus developing a unity of motion and increasing their natural force.

 So, what exactly are the Eastern energy arts?

 Let's take a quick look at two of the most well-known and widely practiced arts: Chi Kung and T'ai Chi.